-Holds sequences of unsigned 16-bit (2-byte) code points that range in value from 0 through 65535.
+Holds sequences of unsigned 16-bit (2-byte) code points ranging in value from 0 through 65535.
 Each code point, or character code, represents a single Unicode character.
-A string can contain from 0 to approximately two billion (2 ^ 31) Unicode characters.
+A string can contain from 0 to approximately 2 billion (2 ^ 31) Unicode characters.

 Use the String data type to hold multiple characters without the array management overhead of Char(), an array of Char elements.

 The default value of String is Nothing (a null reference).
 Note that this is not the same as the empty string (value "").

 The first 128 code points (0–127) of Unicode correspond to the letters and symbols on a standard U.S. keyboard.
 These first 128 code points are the same as those the ASCII character set defines.
 The second 128 code points (128–255) represent special characters, such as Latin-based alphabet letters, accents, currency symbols, and fractions.
 Unicode uses the remaining code points (256-65535) for a wide variety of symbols, including worldwide textual characters, diacritics, and mathematical and technical symbols.

 You can use methods likeand on an individual character in a String variable to determine its Unicode classification.

 You must enclose a String literal within quotation marks (" ").
 If you need to include a quotation mark as one of the characters in the string, you use two contiguous quotation marks ("").
 The following example illustrates this.

 Dim j As String = "Joe said ""Hello"" to me."
 Dim h As String = "Hello" ' The following messages all display the same thing: ' "Joe said "Hello" to me."
 MsgBox(j) MsgBox("Joe said " & """" & h & """" & " to me.")
 MsgBox("Joe said """ & h & """ to me.")